-Exercise is vital to maintaining our health, both physically and mentally, but it also has the ability to improve and enhance the appearance of our skin.
+Exercise is vital to maintaining your health, both physically and mentally, but it also has the ability to improve and enhance the appearance of your skin.

-Here are 4 major ways in which exercise can enhance the appearance of your skin.
+Check out these 4 ways exercise can enhance the appearance of your skin:

 As you sweat, your pores begin to flush out their contents – dirt, pollution, sebaceous filaments and oil – all of which are risk factors for acne breakouts, blemishes, and blackheads.

 After a workout, you should make sure to wash your face, rinsing away the substances ‘flushed out’ of your pores, and removing any lingering sweat that can attract bacteria to your skin and contribute to blemishes.

 Wearing make-up or heavy skin-care products while exercising can adversely effect your skin.
 A beauty product barrier can prevent the healthy sweat you produce during exercise from exiting your skin, clogging your pores, and putting you at higher risk of skin break outs.